Kakamotobi/Learned/CSS/margin-collapse.md

 ## Exceptions
 - When the block is set to `position: absolute`.
 - When the block is set to `float: left/right` and `clear` is not set.
-- When parent block is set to `display: flex`, its childrens (flexbox items) margin doesn't collapse.
+- When parent block is set to `display: flex`, its children's (flexbox items) margin doesn't collapse.
-- When parent block is set to `display: grid`, its childrens (grid items) margin doesn't collapse.
+- When parent block is set to `display: grid`, its children's (grid items) margin doesn't collapse.

 ## Some ways to avoid margin collapse
 *Depends on the circumstances.*